Agrégation: Admission

 The remaining candidates have to go through an oral part (admission), composed of different oral exams.
 In front of the jury, candidates must demonstrate their ability to prepare and give lectures on any topic within the scope of the discipline.

 These lectures provide the opportunity to verify that the candidates possess the appropriate speaking skills and master the main exercises and components of their discipline; for example, in the Agrégation of Classics (French, Greek, Latin), candidates have to translate and comment on classical texts and texts from French literature.
 These lessons extend well above the secondary education level; the candidate may have to present a lesson appropriate for the second, third, or even fourth years of specialized courses at the university level.
 One reason is that the agrégés should be able to teach in preparatory classes, very similar in nature to grammar schools, or in universities.

 Points obtained at the admissibility and admission phases are ultimately totaled and used to rank candidates in accordance with the yearly quota: for instance, for a quota of 60 positions, the first 60 candidates will pass the exam and are pronounced admis by the jury.

 The agrégation is therefore used as an unofficial national ranking system for students, giving a fair comparison between candidates of different universities.
 That is especially true in the humanities and social sciences, for which the agrégation is highly selective and supposedly demonstrates erudition of the candidate.

 Professional outcomes

 In France, professeurs agrégés are distinguished from professeurs certifiés, recruited through the CAPES, the other main competitive exam in the French education system.
-The agrégés receives a higher salary and are usually endorsed with a smaller teaching service.
+The agrégés receive a higher salary and are usually endorsed with a smaller teaching service.
 While agrégés are expected to teach in sixth-form colleges (lycées) and universities and the certifiés in secondary schools (collèges), there is a significant overlap.

 In addition to the vast majority of agrégés teaching in sixth-form colleges and secondary schools, some agrégés teach in the preparatory classes for the grandes écoles, or at the university level, through a faculty position known as PRAG and focused on teaching, which does not require to undertake scientific research, as other university academics do.
 A few positions that include research activities, called agrégé préparateur, or AGPR, exist in the écoles normales supérieures.